Tine-m/transaction/README.md

 | **READ COMMITTED** | ✅ Yes | ❌ No | ❌ No |
 | **REPEATABLE READ** (MySQL default) | ✅ Yes | ✅ Yes | ❌ No |
 | **SERIALIZABLE** | ✅ Yes | ✅ Yes | ✅ Yes |

+**REPEATABLE READ isolation level** is default for MySQL and MariaDB whereas **READ COMMITTED** isolation level is the default for SQL Server, PostgreSQL and Oracle.

 There are different **Concurrency Control Techniques** to achieve serializability and isolation:
 - **Two-Phase Locking (2PL)** – Transactions acquire all locks before releasing any.
 The data item to be accessed is locked by the first transaction.
 After performing operations transaction unlocks the data item, so that it can be accessed by other transactions.